 Buddhism along the Silk Route

 Bamiyan is located between the Indian subcontinent (to the southeast) and Central Asia (to the north), which made it an important location close to one of the most important branches of the Silk Route.
-The Silk Route was an ancient series of linked trade routes that connected the East to the West and carried both material wealth and ideas.
+The Silk Route was an ancient series of linked trade routes that connected China to West Asia and Europe and carried both material wealth and ideas.
 Bamiyan’s central location along the Silk Route, along with its fertile plains amid harsh terrain, made it an ideal location for merchants and missionaries to stop during their travels.
-Many of the missionaries and merchants in this area during the middle of the first millennium were practitioners of the Buddhist faith.
+Many of the missionaries and merchants in this area during the middle of the 1st millennium were practitioners of the Buddhist faith.
 Buddhism had long been an important religion in the region, having been introduced during the early Kushan period.
-Explain Kushan

 Both images were carved into niches of the cliff side in high relief.
 The area near the heads of both Buddha figures and the area around the larger Buddha’s feet were carved in the round, allowing worshippers to circumambulate.
 Circumambulation, which is the act of walking around an object such as a stupa (a reliquary mound) or an image of the Buddha, is a common practice in Buddhist worship.

 The two large Buddha images reflected the international environment of the Bamiyan Valley and were influenced by the art and cultures of India, Central Asia, and even ancient Greek culture.
 For example, both Buddhas wore flowing robes and have been described as having wavy curls of hair.
 This hairstyle and the flowing drapery are elements rooted in early Gandharan Buddhist imagery that combined Hellenistic Greek traditions of representation with Indian subject matter.